 If everything went well, then after 24 days, 5 to 25 fry will appear.
 Although these fish are not prone to cannibalism, it is better to reset the kids in a separate aquarium.

-They are born quite large and from the first day of life, they are able to eat small cyclops, artemia nauplii or dry food for fry.
+They are born quite large and from the first day of life, they can eat small cyclops, artemia nauplii, or dry food for fry.
 With three meals a day, they grow rapidly and become sexually mature as early as 2-3 months.